iden3/circom_old/TUTORIAL.md

 snarkjs generateverifier
 ```

-This command will take the `verification_key.json` and generate a solidity code in `verifier.sol` file.
+This command will take the `verification_key.json` and generate solidity code in `verifier.sol` file.

-You can take the code in `verifier.sol` and cut and paste in remix.
+You can take the code in `verifier.sol` and cut and paste it in remix.

 This code contains two contracts: Pairings and Verifier.
-You just need to deploy the `Verifier` contract.
+You only need to deploy the `Verifier` contract.

 > You may want to use a test net like Rinkeby, Kovan or Ropsten.
 You can also use the Javascript VM, but in some browsers, the verification takes long and it may hang the page.